 Viacom Stock Drops, CBS Shares Rise Slightly in Early Trading as Deal Nears

-The companies are closing in on a recombination, which could be announced as early as Monday.
+The companies are closing in on a recombination, which could be announced as early as Monday, with one report suggesting the price of the deal could mean a slight premium for CBS shareholders.

-With Viacom and CBS Corp. closing in on a recombination, which could be announced as early as Monday, the companies' stocks started the week going in different directions on a report of the pricing of the deal.
+With Viacom and CBS Corp. closing in on a recombination, which could be announced as early as Monday, the companies' stocks started the week going in different directions in early Monday trading amid a report on the pricing of the deal.

-The Wall Street Journal reported Monday that the exchange ratio is likely to come in at 0.59-0.60 CBS shares for every Viacom Class B share.
-The report said that could end up meaning a slight premium for CBS.
+The Wall Street Journal reported Monday that the exchange ratio was likely to come in at 0.59 to 0.60 CBS shares for every Viacom Class B share.
+The report said that could end up meaning a slight premium for CBS shareholders.
 In 2018, CNBC reported that the companies had agreed on a price ratio of 0.6135 CBS shares for every Viacom Class B share before a deal fell apart.

 As reported early in the month, Viacom CEO Bob Bakish will lead the combined company as CEO, while CBS Corp. acting CEO Joe Ianniello will also remain in a top executive position.
 Since then, the companies have also reached agreement on the composition of the board of the merged company, but the stock exchange ratio for the deal has remained the key haggling point.